ETI-Software-Solutions/informixdb/README.md

 ## Un-Install

-To uninstall informixdb from your system, just delete the node-informixdb or informixdb directory.
+To uninstall informixdb from your system, just delete the informixdb directory.

 ## For AIX install issue

-If `npm install informixdb` aborts with "Out Of Memory" error on AIX, first run `ulimit -d unlimited` and then `npm install informixdb`.
+If `npm install @etisoftware/informixdb` aborts with "Out Of Memory" error on AIX, first run `ulimit -d unlimited` and then `npm install @etisoftware/informixdb`.

 ## Need Help?